Adron Chambers

-Adron Lamar Chambers (born October 8, 1986) is an American former professional baseball outfielder.
+Adron Lamar Chambers (Ay-dron, born October 8, 1986) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals from 2011 to 2013.

 Early life

 Prior to playing professionally, Chambers attended Pensacola High School where he was the star quarterback for his team.
 He went on to attend Mississippi State University on a football scholarship before resuming his baseball career at Pensacola Junior College.
-He was drafted by the St. Louis Cardinals in the 38th round of the 2007 amateur draft.